ElisaBascon/BikeFinder-Front/README.md

 <img src="public/images/background-1.png">

-Description

-This application is called BikeFinder.
+## This application is called BikeFinder.
 It is used for find and compare the best gravel bikes in the market and share the experiences that you live whit your gravel bike.

 ---
 ## User stories